 A great work ethic and strong culinary skills soon led to a promotion.
 Joseph decided to focus on one job and started full-time at Pagliacci.
 He became a shift leader.
 In 2017, he moved to our Broadway store.
 In 2019, he was promoted to associate manager at our Mercer Island store.

-Last year, with Veteran’s Day approaching, Joseph approached Pagliacci’s management team, told his story, and wondered if Pagliacci might be able to offer some kind of gift to veterans on their day.
+A few years ago, with Veteran’s Day approaching, Joseph approached Pagliacci’s management team, told his story, and wondered if Pagliacci might be able to offer some kind of gift to veterans on their day.
 Of course!
 And we’re doing it again this year!

 On Veteran’s Day, Wednesday, November 11, all Pagliacci stores that sell slices will give two away to any veteran who comes in with a valid Veterans Identification Card.
 “I’m really proud of Pagliacci for doing this,” Joseph says.
 “I can’t wait to tell my veteran brothers and sisters in the Seattle area.”